dacistul/E-Book-Search/project-description.md

 ## Milestones:
 - Milestone 1 - Project description

 	A search engine for e-books using Elasticsearch.
-It features custom text analyzers (with stemming and synonyms) to dramatically improve search relevance beyond simple keyword matching.
-Kibana is used to visualize the dataset's content and validate the custom text analysis.
+It uses tuned Elasticsearch analyzers (built-in analyzers configured with stemming and synonyms) to dramatically improve search relevance beyond simple keyword matching.
+Kibana is used to visualize the dataset's content and validate the text analysis.

 - Milestone 2 - List of use cases
 	- UC1: Ingest e-book metadata (title, author, language, published year, genres, synopsis, file URL)